digicatapult/.github/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

-- **Perform a [cursory search](../issues)** to see if the enhancement has already been suggested.
+- **Perform a cursory search in the issues page** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?